 Always wear safety glasses and nitrile gloves when servicing your Polaris ATV.
-To inspect the wheel and brake system and to perform a tire rotation on your Sportsman 450, follow these steps:
+To inspect the wheel and brake system and to perform a tire rotation on your model year 2020 and older Sportsman 450, follow these steps:

 1. Take a close look at each tire.